dtmarangoni/logs_analysis/README.md

 - Python 3 installed in Vagrant Linux VM(not tested with Python 2);
 - Python 3 modules:
   - If not already, please install pip3;
-  - psycopg2: `python sudo pip3 install psycopg2` and `sudo pip3 install
+  - psycopg2: `sudo pip3 install psycopg2` and `sudo pip3 install
-  psycopg2-binary`;
+  psycopg2-binary`.

 ## Instructions